Klyntji is an independent online journal, of diverse and progressive arts and culture, published in Afrikaans

 It’s no secret that Afrikaans, one of the youngest languages in existence, doesn't have the best of reputations.
-Around 75 years ago the language was first used for nationalist political gain, which would later lead to its use as a weapon of the apartheid government for exclusion and oppression.
+Around 75 years ago the language was utilised for nationalist political gain, which would later lead to its use as a weapon of the apartheid government for exclusion and oppression.
 There are instances where this is still the case, making bigoted speakers of the language its own worst enemy.

 It would continue into an erratic pocket-sized zine, which in recent years has appeared annually.
 It includes poems, short stories, illustrations, interviews and reviews on a variety of topics in English, Afrikaans and other South African and foreign languages.

-The online journal Klyntji, as an extension of Ons Klyntji, launched in 2014.
-The two publications are run on their own accord, with a synergy connecting their independent yet similar nature.
+The online journal Klyntji, as a direct descendent of the original Ons Klyntji, launched in 2014.
+The online and printed publications are run on their own accord, brought together by interrelated and collaborative projects and content.

-The online journal engages with current day topics related to identity.
+The online publication engages with current day topics related to cultural identity.
 Speakers of Afrikaans find themselves in a changing South African landscape.
 What it means to be Afrikaans, taking into account its array of subcultures, identities and linguistic forms, is frequently discussed and debated.
-Klyntji is continuously informed by research, debate and discussion on race, language, gender, sexuality and how it's conveyed aesthetically by contemporary arts and culture across the globe.
+Klyntji is continuously informed by research on race, language, gender, sexuality and how it's conveyed aesthetically by contemporary arts and culture across the globe.

-We find ourselves in a time where individual freedom and equality are threatened by a range of socio-political factors.
-Overpopulated life in the anthropocene, with capitalism as driving force, is causing irreparable environmental damage.
-Technology and the internet have also changed the way how we live, presenting new challenges but also new opportunities.
+Freedom, dignity and equality are threatened by a range of socio-political factors.
+Overpopulated life in the anthropocene, with capitalism as driving force, is causing irreparable environmental damage and hardship.
+Technology and the internet have also changed the way how we live, presenting new challenges together with new opportunities.